noir-lang/book/src/language_concepts/data_types.md

 # Data types

-### Fundamental Types
+There are two subsets of data types that each datatype will fall into; fundamental and compound.

-A fundamental type is a data type which is defined in the core language.
+A **fundamental type** is a data type which is defined in the core language.
 This is not specific to Noir.
 Examples in modern programming languages such as Rust are u32, usize and char.

-### Compound Types

-A compound type is a type in the core language which must be defined using another type.
+A **compound type** is a type in the core language which must be defined using another type.
 Examples in modern programming languages are arrays, tuples and functions.

-### Noir Abstraction

-Although each value is fundamentally a field element, Noir adds a layer of abstraction over this.
-Each value in Noir can be _concealed_ or _revealed_ type.
-A concealed value is known only to the Prover, while a revealed value is known by the Prover and Verifier.
+Although each value in a constraint system is fundamentally a field element, we add a layer of abstraction over this; each value can be _concealed_ or _revealed_.

+A **concealed value** is known only to the Prover, while, a **revealed value** is known by the Prover and Verifier.
 All concealed and revealed data types are _fundamental_ types.

 ## Concealed Types